IhabBendidi/file-handling/Readme.md

 # Context
-This is a simple training project to process, manipulate and data mine text data.
+This is a training project to find similarities between documents, and creating a query language for searching for documents in a document database tha resolve specific characteristics, through processing, manipulating and data mining text data.
 The requirement of the exercice is to use the Python language, without using any single external library, and implementing from scratch all parts. you can find the full details of the exercice [here](https://github.com/IhabBendidi/file-handling/blob/master/_/IRWS2019.pdf).